pherreragalvez/pherreragalvez/README.md

 - Hi, I’m Pablo.
 - 📚I'm an economist from Chile and I’m interested in data analysis with focus on public policy.
 - 👨🏻‍🎓Bachelor's in Economics and Certificate Program in Big Data and Data Science, both of them in Chile.
-- ☕Currently studying a MSc. in Social Protection in the University of Applied Sciences Bonn-Rhein-Sieg, in Germany.
+- ☕Currently studying a MSc. in Social Protection in the Hochschule Bonn-Rhein-Sieg, in Germany.
 - 📊Proficient in R and Stata, also some knowledge in Python.

 **Relevant repositories:**